 Example.
 Tracy White is employed as a teacher.
-Her principal place of work is the school.
+Her principal place of work is the school, which provides her office space to do her school work.
 She also has a mail order jewelry business.
 All her work in the jewelry business is done in her home office and the office is used exclusively for that business.
 If she meets all the other tests, she can deduct expenses for business use of her home for the jewelry business.

-If Tracy also uses the office for work related to her teaching, she would not meet the exclusive use test for the jewelry business.
-As an employee, Tracy must meet the convenience-of-the-employer test to qualify for the deduction.
-Because she does not meet this test for her work as a teacher, she cannot claim a deduction for the business use of her home for either activity.
+If Tracy also uses the office for work related to her teaching, she must meet the exclusive use test for both businesses to qualify for the deduction.
+As an employee, Tracy must also meet the convenience-of-the-employer test to qualify for the deduction.
+She does not meet this test for her work as a teacher, so she cannot claim a deduction for the business use of her home for either activity.